PFC. CUTHBERT POWELL (KIP) SINKKING, WWII: Class of '42 gave 3 of its own to the ages

 Pfc.
 Sinkking’s remains were returned to the U.S. on March 10 1949.
 He lay in repose at Vanderbilt Funeral Home, Tarrytown on April 1.
 Irvington Post 2911 of the Veterans of Foreign Wars oversaw his funeral at Hope Presbyterian and burial at Old Stone Church Lutheran Cemetery in Rhinebeck, N.Y. with full military honors on Saturday, April 2.

-AUTHOR’S NOTES: Cuthbert’s older brothers both survived the war and went on to marry and have families of their own.
+AUTHOR’S NOTES: Kip's older brothers both survived the war and went on to marry and have families of their own.
 Belle moved to Tarrytown, North Tarrytown (today's Sleepy Hollow) and finally California, where she died while living with middle son William and his family. … Lt.
 Robert Chalot, the first of the three IHS Class of ‘42 members to be killed in action, died when his the bomber he was piloting crashed and exploded shortly after taking off from a French runway at the start of an ill-fated bombing run over Germany on New Year’s Day 1945. ...
 Sgt.
 Arnold Meszaros, the third member of the Class of '42, was killed in action on March 3, 1945 south of Weinsheim, Germany, some 47 miles east of the Luxembourg-Germany frontier. ...

 Links to similar personal stories about Irvington heroes who gave their lives for their country*